athos/trenchman/README.md

 [![test](https://github.com/athos/trenchman/actions/workflows/test.yaml/badge.svg)](https://github.com/athos/trenchman/actions/workflows/test.yaml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/athos/trenchman)](https://goreportcard.com/report/github.com/athos/trenchman)

-Trenchman is a standalone nREPL/prepl client written in Go, heavily inspired by [Grenchman](https://github.com/technomancy/grenchman).
+A standalone nREPL/prepl client written in Go, heavily inspired by [Grenchman](https://github.com/technomancy/grenchman)

 Trenchman is a standalone nREPL/prepl client, which means that it can be used as an ordinary REPL without having to make it cooperate with an editor or any other development tool.
 Unlike ordinary Clojure REPLs, it starts up instantly as it just connects to a running nREPL/prepl server, eliminating the overhead of launching a JVM process and bootstrapping Clojure for every startup.

 ## Features

+- Fast startup
 - Written in Go and runs on various platforms
-- Fast startup
 - Support for nREPL and prepl
 - Works as a language-agnostic nREPL client